corneliushennch/hennch.co/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---

-In fall 2021 I started my residency training in psychiatry at the department of psychiatry of the Charité at the St. Hedwig hospital in Berlin.
-I am still working on my MD thesis project in the lab of Prof. Dr. Frederik Damm in the Department of Hematology/Oncology at the Virchow Campus of the Charité – Universitätsmedizin Berlin.
-My project aims to elucidate novel genetic lesions in a rare lymphoma entity.
-As I want to analyse the data in the most reproducible way, I am pushing myself to learn and apply a variety of tools for reproducible data analysis.
+I am psychiatry resident in the department of psychiatry of the Charité at the St. Hedwig hospital in Berlin.
+I am currently completing my MD thesis project in the lab of Prof. Dr. Frederik Damm at the Department of Hematology/Oncology at the Virchow Campus of the Charité.
+During my thesis project, I discovered my interest and passion for reproducible data analysis and visualization with R.